-Symptom management may include interventions such as:
+Symptom management may include interventions and treatments like:

-- Physical therapy to help with posture, balance, and walking issues and to prevent joint stiffness
+- Physical therapy to help with posture, balance and walking issues and to prevent joint stiffness.

 Can Angelman syndrome be prevented?

-There is no way to prevent Angelman syndrome.
-Angelman syndrome occurs as a result of genetic abnormalities.
+Unfortunately, in most cases, there’s no way to prevent Angelman syndrome since it occurs as a result of spontaneous (random) genetic abnormalities while the fetus is developing in the uterus.
 In most cases, this happens without a known cause.